 For a more involved theme, organize a virtual tea party.
 Ask guests to brew up their favorite tea and have their favorite mug ready to show.
 Or ask them to create a fabulously over-the-top hat.

 Sure, everyone is probably going to be tuning in from their living room, but the backdrop behind them doesn’t have to be.
-If you’ll be using Zoom for your gathering, you can create a custom background—or have guests select a background that suits the theme—using an image with a resolution of at least 1280 x 720 pixels.
-Check out our easy guide to adding your own virtual background, here.
+If you’ll be using Zoom for your gathering, have everyone “decorate” the Zoom room with custom baby shower backgrounds.
+Check out our easy guide to adding your own Zoom baby shower background, here.
 Need help getting started?
 Our Personal Design Services team can make one for you.
 Just contact us.
 You can also take the idea one step further with virtual party decor from our friends at Oh Happy Day!.

 Free Zoom background and “Pressed Blossoms” by Paperless Post